tark-hidden/pyramid_classy/README.rst

 ==============
 The PyPi package is not ready yet.

 I like Flask.
-Almost all of my projects are just a combination of Flask + Flask-Classy + Flask-Admin.
+Almost all of my projects are just a combination of Flask, Flask-Classy and Flask-Admin.
 But now I have decided to try my hand at Pyramid.

 Pyramid-Classy is an extension that allows implementing several generic cases easier.
-The main idea was taken from Flask-Classy written by Freedom Dumlao, god bless him.
+The main idea was taken from the Flask-Classy written by Freedom Dumlao, god bless him.

 For example, `Pyramid-Classy` will automatically generate routes based on the methods in your views, and makes it super simple to override those routes